dylanzenner/greenhouse_gas_emissions_de_pipeline/cfn/README.md

 - After you run the project and have your data in an S3 bucket do not forget to upload the s3_manifest file to the bucket with the correct URL paths to your exported data.

-- With that, the project should be deployed successfully and all that should be left to do is make your dashboard in QuickSight.
+- With that, the project should be deployed successfully then you can head over to QuickSight to make your dashboard.

 # !!Warning!!